-- The DOL offers useful, easy-to-find payroll regulatory information on the FLSA and other payroll-related laws.
+- Visit the Department of Labor (DOL) website, which offers useful, easy-to-find payroll regulatory information on the FLSA and other payroll-related laws.

-- Although you will need to maintain an annual membership, the Society of Human Resource Management (SHRM) retains a wealth of knowledge regarding payroll compliance laws, including details of the FLSA.
-Annual SHRM membership costs $209.
+- Although you will need to maintain an annual membership, check the Society of Human Resource Management (SHRM), which retains a wealth of knowledge regarding payroll compliance laws, including details of the FLSA.
+An annual SHRM membership costs $219.

 Agencies That Regulate Payroll Laws: IRS & DOL